profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 The Buddha lived in this world as we do.
 And despite all the turmoil he realised a state of imperturbability - to ‘become patient as the earth’.
-Whatever is poured on it, burnt on it, or done to it, the earth just goes on being what it is, doing what it does.
+Whatever is poured on it, burnt on it or done to it, the earth just goes on being what it is, doing what it does.
 Patient endurance is not a weak option; it is strengthening and kind.
 With patient endurance we discover the ability to allow our present experience to be here, just as it is, until we have learned what we need to learn.
 {:.dhp-reflection}

 > Making an arbitrary decision\\
 > does not amount to justice.\\
-> Having considered arguments\\
+> The wise decide the case after\\
-> for and against,\\
+> considering the arguments\\
-> the wise decide the case.
+> for and against.
 >
 > *v.
 256*
 {:.dhp-verse #page35}

 You are under pressure to make a decision.
 Is it possible to remain cool and calm when others want you to decide in their favour?
 Can you remain free from bias and arrive at a just decision?
 How do we hold our views?
 Having a strong opinion can feel great; it can appear as confidence.
 But such is the nature of fundamentalism; so too is providing simplistic answers to complex questions.
-Rigid views and simplistic solutions are not aspects of a spacious mind; a mind that can consider all aspects of a dilemma.
+Rigid views and simplistic solutions are not aspects of a spacious mind, a mind that can consider all aspects of a dilemma.
 It usually takes time to arrive at a balanced, thoroughly considered view.
 It also requires an ability to listen from a place of inner quiet.
-If we are mentally preparing our rebuttal we are not really listening.
+If we are mentally preparing our rebuttal, we are not really listening.
 {:.dhp-reflection}